-Bitefighter’s ambusher—a Fellstorn sorcerer who’d magically disguised himself as a craggy boulder—wove his scepter in a pair of figure-eights, leaving violet contrails hanging in the air.
-A second later, the magical arcs flew toward the velociraptor, enveloping its body in lavender haze.
+Bitefighter’s ambusher, a Fellstorn sorcerer who had magically disguised himself as a craggy boulder, wove his scepter in a pair of figure eights, leaving violet circles hanging in the air.
+The eldritch arcs flew at the raptor, enveloping his body in lavender haze.
 As Bitefighter’s pupils shrank into dots, his body transformed into an aquamarine cloud.
 His essence—now contained in the bluish mist—streamed into the gem-tipped end of the sorcerer’s staff.

-Kor’Thank broke into a headlong sprint, his eyes fixed on the magician’s staff.
-It was spinning end over end, twenty feet above the ground, Bitefighter’s visage gleaming from its gem.
+The mage exploded.
+Bones and brains went flying outward, showering the earth with blood and gore.
+Kor broke into a desperate sprint, eyes fixed on the magician’s staff.
+It was spinning end over end, Bitefighter’s visage gleaming from its gem.

-The staff flipped, twisted, and disappeared behind a boulder.
-Kor’Thank leapt over its crest and scanned the ground.
-His heart stopped.
+The staff flipped, twisted, and dropped behind a boulder.
+Kor’Thank hurdled it and scanned the ground.

-The gem was shattered.
-Its broken facets lay strewn across the earth.
+The gem had shattered.
+Its broken shards were strewn across the earth.

-“Which of you was it?” he rumbled.
-“Who was tasked with rear security?”
+“Who was it?” he rasped.
+“Who was in charge of rear security?”

-A single barbarian stepped forward. “ ’Twas I, my king.
+A lone barbarian stepped forward. “ ’Twas I, my king.
 Patrolman Rok’Th—”

-The king spun on his heel, stepping off the path and onto the sands.
-He picked up speed and sprinted toward a tree, his muscled thighs cording and rippling.
-He cocked his right hand back up to his ear.
+The king didn’t answer.
+Instead, he walked off the path and onto the sands.
+He picked up speed as he ran at a tree, fist cocked by his ear.

-He leapt forward and added torque to his strike by scissoring his legs.
-He began beating the trunk with savage abandon, tearing flesh and nails as he punched and kicked, thrashed and stomped.
+Kor leapt forward and scissored his legs, adding torque to his devasting strike.
+He beat the trunk with savage abandon, tearing flesh and nails as he punched and kicked, thrashed and stomped.

 A hundred yards back, his men watched in terrified silence.

-After he’d reduced the tree to a pile of splinters, he dropped to his knees.
-He drew in a lungful of air…held it…then expelled a harsh, ragged breath—halfway between a choke and a sob.
+Once the tree was reduced to splinters, he dropped to his knees.
+He inhaled deeply…held it…then expelled a harsh, ragged breath—halfway between a choke and a sob.

-Then he leapt to his feet and charged at another tree, breaking it cleanly in two with a ferocious shoulder-check.
-The impact stole his balance and spun him to the ground, but he pushed off with a hand and kept running.
-The king tore across the desert like a man possessed, smashing through dozens of trees, snarling and roaring all the while.
+Then he charged another tree, breaking it in two with a ferocious shoulder-check.
+He lost his balance and spun to the ground, but he pushed off with a hand and kept running.
+He smashed and ripped through dozens of trees, snarling and roaring all the while.

 He now faced away from his men, toward the far-distant hills.
-Wood-specked blood pooled on his knuckles, dripping off their caps in fat, dark droplets.
+Wood-speckled blood pooled on his knuckles, dripping off their caps in fat, dark droplets.

-“He was a noble steed, Kor’Thank.
-But he would not want you to—”
+Krul’Dar halted.
+“He was a noble steed, Kor, but he would not want you to—”

 “Kor, you can’t just—”

-The Chronicler glanced to either side, then back at his friend.
-“There are creatures here that would rip you apart and fill you with eggs.”
+The Chronicler glanced to either side.
+“There are creatures out here that would open your belly.
+Fill you with eggs and feed you to spawn.”

-“Let them come.”
+“Let them try.”
 A dark chuckle.
 “I welcome their cruelty.”

-Krul’Dar was at a loss for words.
-Finally, he asked, “Who will rule in your stead?”
+His friend was at a loss for words.
+Finally, he croaked, “Who will rule in your stead?”

-Kor’Thank looked over his shoulder, allowing Krul’Dar a glimpse of his rage-narrowed eye.
-“That is something you must decide for yourself.”
+The king looked back over his shoulder, allowing a glimpse of his rage-narrowed eye.
+“That is not my concern.”

-The Chronicler’s heart broke a little; it was audible in the quaver of his voice.
+The Chronicler’s heart broke a little more; it was audible in the quaver of his voice.
 “When will you return?”